pablocom/Selenium.AutomatedTests/README.md

 Easily write maintainable end-to-end tests using Selenium by writing automation scenarios in a fluent fashion.

-It consist on a set of tools built atop existing features in Selenium.
+It consist of a set of tools built atop existing features in Selenium.

 It is agnostic from any testing framework, so it can be used indifferently with xUnit, NUnit, etc